a building - founders hall at dusk

 Graduate students may be placed on probation and/or disqualified for failure to make adequate progress in the program, as defined by the requirements and policies of individual programs, by recommendation of the program faculty and graduate coordinator, and action of the graduate dean.

 Readmission / Reinstatement: Disqualified graduate students will not be allowed to register unless they are formally reinstated and/or readmitted to the university.
-Regularly enrolled students who are academically disqualified from Humboldt are not eligible to enroll in coursework through Extended Education
+Regularly enrolled students who are academically disqualified from Cal Poly Humboldt are not eligible to enroll in coursework through Extended Education

 First DQ: Students may be immediately reinstated to the university given a positive recommendation from the graduate program including an agreement by a graduate faculty member to serve as the student’s advisor submitted to the Graduate Studies Office.

 Second DQ: Students must take a minimum of one semester off before reapplying.
 Students may be required to take additional time off.
 Students may be readmitted to the university given a positive recommendation from the Graduate Program including an agreement by a graduate faculty member to serve as the student’s advisor.
 Students will be required to provide a letter with a statement describing the reasons for the academic probation and a plan to address the underlying problems in order to increase the likelihood of success.
 Both documents will be forwarded to the Graduate Studies Office for processing.
 After the absence period, an admission application is required for reinstatement consideration.
-Cal Poly Humboldt reserves the right to accept applications for disqualified students during specified application terms only.
+Humboldt State reserves the right to accept applications for disqualified students during specified application terms only.
 Please contact the Admissions Office for more information.

 Catalog Rights